The health and care system explained

 Specialist medical services

-When your child has a genetic disorder, you may find they have needs beyond what their medical team and social services can give you.
+When your child has a genetic condition, you may find they have needs beyond what their medical team and social services can give you.

 We’ve tried to include as many useful links as possible.
 If you have one you think should be added to the list or there’s an area we haven’t included that you’d like to investigate, please let us know